 Expats with families might prefer a more suburban lifestyle.
-The suburbs south of Jakarta offer spacious homes, clean air, and close proximity to international schools.
-Expats can choose between a free-standing home, and a house in a development or security complex.
+The suburbs south of Jakarta offer spacious homes, cleaner air, and close proximity to international schools.
+Expats can usually choose between a freestanding home and a house in a development or security complex.

-A popular option for expats is a town house.
-It’s a compromise between a city apartment and a suburban house.
-Renting or owning a town house is a low-maintenance option with extra security and amenities.
-Town houses are semi-attached and are usually in a gated estate.
+Another popular option for expats is a townhouse.
+This offers a compromise between a city apartment and a suburban house.
+Renting or owning a townhouse is a low-maintenance option with extra security and amenities.
+Townhouses are semi-attached and are usually in a gated estate.
 Many of the complexes have garden areas and a pool.

 Finding accommodation in Indonesia

-Expats should use estate agents’ data bases, Internet searches and newspaper classifieds to aid them in their accommodation search.
-The Jakarta Post has a good classifieds section.
+Expats should use estate agents’ databases, internet searches and newspaper classifieds to aid them in their accommodation search.